madprops/gifmaker/README.md

 There's a `scripts/test.sh` file that runs the program with some arguments to test if things are working properly.

-There's a `scripts/install.sh` file that adds a bash script at `/usr/bin/gifmaker` so you can run it easily.

 ---

 <img src="media/usage.gif">